1960 United States presidential election: General election

+Polling

 Campaign promises

-During the campaign, Kennedy charged that under Eisenhower and the Republicans, the nation had fallen behind the Soviet Union in the Cold War, both militarily and economically, and that, as president, he would "get America moving again".
-The Eisenhower administration had established NASA in 1958, but Kennedy believed that the Republican Party had ignored the need to catch up to the Soviet Union in the Space Race.
+The issue of the Cold War dominated the election, as tensions were high between the United States and the Soviet Union.
+During the campaign, Kennedy charged that, under Eisenhower and the Republicans, the nation had militarily and economically fallen behind the Soviet Union in the Cold War.
+Kennedy pledged, if elected, he would "get America moving again".
+While the Eisenhower administration had established NASA in 1958, Kennedy also claimed the Republican Party had ignored the need to catch up to the Soviet Union in the Space Race.
 He promised that the new Democratic administration would fully appreciate the importance of space accomplishments for the national security and international prestige of the United States.
 Nixon responded that, if elected, he would continue the "peace and prosperity" that Eisenhower had brought the nation in the 1950s.
-Nixon also argued that, with the nation engaged in the Cold War with the Soviets, Kennedy was too young and inexperienced to be trusted with the presidency.
-Had Nixon been elected, at 48 years, 11 days, he would have been the fourth-youngest president at the date of inauguration.
-Kennedy, by contrast, was 43 years, 236 days, on the date of his inauguration; the second-youngest man to begin a Presidency.
-(At 42 Theodore Roosevelt, who assumed the Presidency upon the assassination of United States President William McKinley 60 years previously, was (and remains) the youngest.)

-During Kennedy's campaign, he relied on his youth and promised to bring about change.
-Kennedy had a slogan emphasizing his youth, reading, "who's seasoned through and through/but not so dog-gone seasoned that he won't try something new."
+Nixon also argued, with the nation engaged in the Cold War, he was more qualified to be president because of his greater political experience and that Kennedy was "too young and inexperienced" to be trusted with the presidency.
+Conversely, Nixon and Kennedy were only removed by four years in age.
+In spite of attacks, the Kennedy campaign made Kennedy's youthfulness, and his promise to bring about change, an asset.
+Kennedy had a slogan, reading, "who's seasoned through and through/but not so dog-gone seasoned that he won't try something new."
 He was also endorsed by celebrities such as Frank Sinatra, Henry Fonda, and Harry Belafonte.
-Nixon asserted that his experience in politics made him more qualified to hold the office of president.
-He wanted voters to know that he had the abilities to take on communist threats.